microsoft/aed-content-nasa-su20/IntroToPython/4-PythonProjectFinalModule/6-OutputtingandSummarizingData.md

 print("The max number of one type of rock found was:", max(basalt, )) print("The minimum number of one type of rock found was:", min(basalt, ))
 ```

+*From Sarah*: Add the solution code completed here as a hint

 Congratulations, you have now successfully programmed Artemis to give a summary about the different types of rock data that it found.